How to Maintain a Fast eCommerce Website

 Your eCommerce site will be a ghost town without a proper SEO strategy.
 Because the eCommerce market is so ridiculously profitable.
 If your website doesn’t rank high in search engines, nobody will even know it exists.
 This means nobody will spend money on your website.

 One of the factors that affects your search ranking is your page load speed.
 Search engines like Google give a ranking boost to faster websites.
 There’s a definite correlation between websites that load quickly and websites that have high user engagement.
 So, as part of your SEO strategy, make sure you also increase the speed of your website.
+It goes hand in hand with the simplicity of your navigation, so you might consider adding sticky elements, such as a sticky header or a sticky menu, which will not only improve your website’s speed and navigation, but also minimize other distractions and help you out in the branding process.

 7 Ways to get a fast eCommerce site